 - Age is particularly relevant if you are post- menopausal

 - Ethnicity - white people have a higher risk of osteoporosis than other ethnic groups

-- Medical conditions: certain diseases increase your risk of fractures and bone loss such as rheumatoid arthritis or problems with food nutrient absorption such as coeliac disease
+- Medical conditions: certain diseases increase your risk of fractures and bone loss such as rheumatoid arthritis, and problems with food nutrient absorption such as coeliac disease

 - Heavy smoking and alcohol consumption

 - Long periods of inactivity